 Beagles, who like Shiba Inus live an average of twelve years, have been proven to live an additional three years to the age of fifteen with a raw dog food diet.
 Shibas could potentially see similar results.

 Although commercial dog food manufacturers tout the nutrition of their products, many dog owners question the addition of certain byproducts or ingredients.
 Below are some examples.

 Cheap waste products derived from human food manufacturing processes

-These products include foods that contain wheat gluten, rice protein concentrate, or corn gluten, all which supply incomplete nutrition.
-For example, a rice protein concentrate offers plant protein, but is insufficient when compared to animal protein.
+These products include foods that contain wheat gluten, rice protein concentrate, or corn gluten, all of which supply incomplete nutrition.
+For example, a rice protein concentrate offers plant protein but is insufficient when compared to animal protein.
 Soy protein, another common ingredient, is also lacking in this respect.

 Lentils and peas

 These foods are used to increase protein in dog food as well.
 However, the plants do not supply all the amino acids that a dog needs in its diet.
 While you cannot fault the plants for being inadequate as secondary food sources, they should not be included in the main ingredients.